Nizina Lake Packrafting Video

 * Travel and Accommodations: Expeditions Alaska offer a complete .
 For example, for our Wrangell St. Elias National Park trips, we’ll pick you up from your hotel in Anchorage, drive to McCarthy in our comfortable conversion van, stay the night at the Kennecott River Lodge, enjoy a hot breakfast the following morning in McCarthy, then fly into the backcountry.
 Backpack and hike for your trip, fly back to McCarthy, have the afternoon in and around McCarthy, exploring the Kennecott Glacier, or the old mines up at Kennecott, spend another night at the Kennecott River Lodge, and drive back to Anchorage the final day, right to your hotel in Anchorage.
 For the ANWR trip, we’ll usually travel from Fairbanks to either Coldfoot or Kaktovik, and fly in to the backcountry from there.
 For all other trips, check first.

-* Gear: I can provide all stoves, cookware, fuel, etc for the trip.
-If you want to bring your own, let me know.
-I’ll get the fuel you need as it’s not possible for you to fly with any fuel in your luggage.
+* Gear: We can provide all cookware, fuel, etc for the trip.
+If you want to bring your own, let us know.
+We can get the fuel you need as it’s not possible for you to fly with any fuel in your luggage.
 If you would prefer a fully outfitted trip we can accommodate that.
 You’ll need to bring your personal gear, such as sleeping bag and backpack.
 We’ll also provide bear resistant food cannisters and bear spray for the trip.
 Expeditions Alaska trips will also provide a cook tent for the trip.
 We also provide hiking poles for you if you don’t have your own.

 * Safety: Any professional guide service puts safety first.
 This means caution, it means responsibility and it means an excellent knowledge of the area: the terrain, wildlife and travel, backcountry camping and safety.
 Fully qualified Wilderness First Aid certification.
 A satellite phone available for emergency backcountry service if necessary and a backup emergency messaging device such as Delorme inReach or PLB.
 We bring a GPS, map and compass on every route we do.
 This is an owner-operated business and all participants can feel confident knowing they’re not getting an intern or inexperienced guide for their trip.